What hymns are sung around Thanksgiving?

 Now that we’ve seen what hymns are considered Thanksgiving hymns and how many are sung each year in a ward, let’s dive a little deeper into November and see if we can uncover some more patterns.

 Figure 6 below shows the within-November trends for each of these eight Thanksgiving hymns.
 This is basically Figure 2 above but zoomed in to just show four weeks and just these eight hymns.
 There are a few small changes though.
 First, rather than group the data by week of the year, I’ve grouped the data by the number of Sundays leading up to Thanksgiving.
 So, the Sunday before Thanksgiving would be 1, the second Sunday before Thanksgiving, would be 2, and so on.
-The Sunday after Thanksgiving (which will be treated separately in its own blog post) is a 0.
+The Sunday after Thanksgiving is a 0.
 Second, rather than show the raw count of how many wards have sung that hymn (which is an arbitrary number dependent on how much data I have), I’ve shown what percentage of the time that particular hymn is sung per week.
 In other words, the totals within each panel of Figure 6 add up to 100%.

 In this figure, we can see some pretty interesting trends.
 First off, each of these eight hymns were sung by at least one ward in each month of November.
 In other words, there are no gaps in the data.
 Second, we see that almost all hymns peak the Sunday before Thanksgiving.
 This is especially true of the more popular hymns (hymns 92–95), but also applies to 91 and 219.
 In two cases,